chen-jiao/chen-jiao.github.io/_posts/2016-11-09-How-to-access-SMBIOS-in-Windows.md

 layout: post
 title: How to access SMBIOS in Windows
 author: Jiao
-description: "SMBIOS structure + Access SMBIOS"
+description: Introduction the structure of SMBIOS, and how to access SMBIOS in wiondows.
+Keywords: SMBIOS structure, Access SMBIOS
 category: articles
 tags:
 - Windows